GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 The alleviation of DPDR almost universally is accompanied with a much broader capacity for emotion and emotional regulation.
 Emotions become somewhat more controllable and suppressible, less likely to overwhelm on the spot. *Please note: suppressing emotions is a very quick way to develop trauma.*

 However, the ability to express them may become reduced.
 Some people lose the ability to cry after starting on testosterone, but this is *not* a universal experience and may be tied into how strong your T dose is.
 The reasons behind this aren't well known, although some studies have found that androgens alter function in parts of the brain connected to emotional processing.
-If you do lose the ability to cry, it may return in time as your brain become more acclimated and you come out of second puberty.
+If you do lose the ability to cry, it may return in time as your brain becomes more acclimated and you come out of second puberty.

 {!{ <div class="gutter flex" style="justify-content: flex-end">{{import '~/tweet' ids=[
   '1374060995778318347'
   '1374070062236246022'
 ] tweets=meta.tweets className="hide-mentions" }}</div> }!}

-Emotional dis-regulation occurs the most commonly before and immediately after dosing (injections or gel) and results in reduced patience, increased aggression.
+Emotional deregulation occurs the most commonly before and immediately after dosing (injections or gel) and results in reduced patience and increased aggression.

 ##### Increased Appetite / Eating Capacity